Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 Due to Fedora Atomic's immutable nature, we will need to use a "trick" to get the drivers correctly working with SecureBoot.
 Thanks to CheariX for providing the fix to everyone: https://github.com/CheariX/silverblue-akmods-keys

-Additionally, installed packages will be layered on your installation.
-While completely supported, this *might* cause issues when upgrading Fedora versions (ex: from Fedora 41 to 42)

-The beauty of Atomic is that you can easily revert if anything gets messed up!
-Please check the official Fedora documentation to see how you can do so if anything gets messed up: https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/
+The beauty of Atomic is the possibility to revert if anything gets messed up!
+Please check the official Fedora documentation to learn how you can do so: https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/

 ## 1. Preparation